wanghaisheng/responsive-landing-page-starter/content/blog/en/chat-pagination-with-infinite-scrolling-dr.md

 ### Configure The Demo App

-To connect to Nexmo, and send or receive messages from the service, you need to configure the demo application.
+To connect to Vonage, and send or receive messages from the service, you need to configure the demo application.

-#### Create a Nexmo Application
+#### Create a Vonage Application

-Firstly, create a Nexmo Application with RTC (real-time communication) capabilities.
+Firstly, create a Vonage Application with RTC (real-time communication) capabilities.
 The event URL will be a live log of events happening on the Nexmo service, like users joining/leaving, sending messages, enabling audio (if you felt like enabling it).

 ```bash
 nexmo app:create "Nexmo RTC Chat" --capabilities=rtc --rtc-event-url=http://example.com --keyfile=private.key